fungss/restful-api/README.md

 # restful-api

 A simple RESTful API written in NodeJS.
-To be containerized with Docker.
+To be containerized using Docker.

-Tech stack: PostgreSQL, ExpressJS, ReactJS, NodeJS
+Tech stack: MongoDB, ExpressJS, ReactJS, NodeJS